forderud/WindowsEventQuery/MyLegacyEventProvider/README.md

 Custom Windows event provider.
-Used to enable custom log entry types throgh the legacy [Event Logging](https://learn.microsoft.com/en-us/windows/win32/eventlog/event-logging) API.
+Used to enable custom log entry types throgh the legacy [Event Logging](https://learn.microsoft.com/en-us/windows/win32/eventlog/event-logging)
+API.
+The log schema is defined in message text files (.mc).

 **WARNING**: Not recommended for new projects.